Bobolsky/Multi-Agent-AI-Apply-Tool/README.md

-# Multi-Agent-AI-Apply-Tool
-Tailor your job application with AI.
-Upload your resume, provide a job description, and let AI optimize your resume, create a cover letter to perfectly match the role and guide you through a technical interview.
 # **AI Apply Tool** 🧠📄
-### 🚀 AI-powered Resume & Cover Letter Generator

-**AI Apply Tool** is an intelligent multi-agent system that optimize your resume, creates a cover letter to perfectly match the role and guides you through a technical interview.
+AI Apply Tool is an intelligent multi-agent system designed to craft the perfect resume and cover letter tailored to your target job.
+It also guides you through technical interview preparation with a structured to-do list.
-Simply **upload your resume**, **provide a job description URL**, and let AI handle the rest.
+Simply upload your resume, provide a job description URL, and let AI take care of the rest! 🚀

 ---

 ## **📌 Features**
-✅ **Job Description Analysis** → Extracts key job requirements to optimize your resume.
+✅ **Smart Job Description Analysis**
-✅ **Resume Optimization** → Highlights the most relevant experience and skills.
+- Extracts key job requirements and identifies critical skills, experience, and qualifications needed for the role.

+✅ **AI-Powered Resume Generation**
+- Dynamically tailors your resume to match the job description.
+- Selects only the most relevant experiences and projects to fit on a single page (ATS-friendly format).

-✅ **Cover Letter Generation** → Creates a tailored, ATS-friendly cover letter.
+✅ **Personalized Cover Letter Generation**
-✅ **Interview Preparation** → Generates AI-driven interview tips based on the job description.
-✅ **Quality Assurance (QA) Check** → Ensures there are **no placeholders** or missing details.
-✅ **Modern Streamlit UI** → **Dark mode, gold accents, smooth animations**.
+- Crafts a compelling, tailored cover letter that highlights your strengths.
+- Ensures no placeholders or irrelevant information—only real, impactful content.

+✅ **AI-Driven Interview Preparation**
+- Generates a structured list of key topics and concepts you should master.
+- Focuses on technical interview questions related to the job role.

-✅ **Live Preview & Download** → View and download your documents directly from the UI.
+✅ **Live Preview, Edit & Download**
+- Instantly preview your Resume, Cover Letter, and Interview Guide in a tabbed UI.
+- Edit directly from the interface before downloading your final application documents.

 ---